AVOIDING FERMI PARADOX

 Red dwarfs seem to be emitting solar flares that are a thousand times more energetic and frequent than those generated by stars like the Sun.
 They emit light in frequencies not useful for plant photosynthesis — the basic life-support process on Earth.

-It’s difficult to see how Earth-style life could get started and survive inside a red dwarf planetary system.
+It’s difficult to see how Earth-style life could get started and survive to civilization inside red dwarf planetary systems.
 No one knows what percentage, if any, of red dwarf stars have planets suitable for life.

 Canon 85mm photo of Proxima Centauri three-star system by Skatebiker on English Wikipedia.